henspace/html-css-js-engine/source/bridger/assets/data/about.md

 ## Credits

 ### Images
-With the exception of the space background, which was derived from the photograph referenced below, all images were created by me.
+With the exception of the space background, all images were created by me.

+The space background image is derived from a composite of the photographs referenced below, which are used under the terms of the [NASA Images and Media Usage Guidelines](https://www.nasa.gov/nasa-brand-center/images-and-media).

-+ Space background: derived from [Gulf of Mexico space photo](https://unsplash.com/photos/photo-of-outer-space-Q1p7bh3SHj8) by [NASA](https://unsplash.com/@nasa "NASA on Unsplash"); used under the [Unsplash license](https://unsplash.com/license "Unsplash License").
++ Moon: derived from [Topography of Io color](https://images.nasa.gov/details/PIA00740) by NASA.
++ Stars: derived from [Jupiter&apos;s ring](https://images.nasa.gov/details/PIA22963) by NASA.
++ Jupiter: derived from [Juno sees turbulence in Jupiter&apos;s atmosphere](https://science.nasa.gov/photojournal/juno-sees-turbulence-in-jupiters-atmosphere/) by NASA.

 ### Music and sound effects